The Best WW2 War & Strategy Games14 Nov 2019 23

 Many have tried to claim the throne left by Panzer General, but few have succeeded.
 The current successor to that classic’s legacy has to be Panzer Corps.
 Developed by Flashback Games and published by Matrix Games, it provides abstracted, operational-level warfare with a focus on big armoured formations sweeping across maps representing large swathes of Europe.
 At it’s worst, it could be described as something more akin to a ‘puzzle wargame’, but Panzer Corps has yet to fail to offer a compelling experience to all who’ve taken on its challenge.

 Countless DLCs put in you in charge of various nation's armies, from scenarios of the historical to the fantastical.
 Neat campaign dynamics also add a sense of persistence and drama to every campaign.
-Official support for the game is pretty much at an end now as work ramps up on Panzer Corps 2, but the original title still stands strong as a turn-based wargame.
+Official support for the game is at an end now, especially as Panzer Corps 2 is firmly on the horizon.
+We might even see it within the next couple of months!

 What would your list of favourite WW2 wargames look like?
 Answers on a post card, let the battle commence!